 You know what these are, right?
-Those motorcycles-on-water you see people zooming around with!
+That motorcycles-on-water you see people zooming around with!
 One-hour guided excursions depart at 8 a.m., 9 a.m., 5 p.m., and 6 p.m., and are $100 plus tax for up to three guests (not each).
 Non-guided rentals are available at 11 a.m., 12 p.m., 2 p.m. and 3 p.m.
 These are also $100 plus tax per hour, and the price is good for up to three guests.
 Walkups can also pay $65 per half hour for up to three guests.
 Please note that children under 18 years of age must have a parent or legal guardian sign a release form.

 Hours: Peak Season Hours (Memorial thru Labor Day): 7 days a week, 8 a.m. to 5 p.m., weather permitting.
-Off Season hours are 7 days a week, 10 a.m. to 5 p.m., again weather permitting.
+Off-Season hours are 7 days a week, 10 a.m. to 5 p.m., again weather permitting.
 (Hours and prices are subject to change – I know you know that!)
 Reservations: 407-939-0754 or Fax, 407-939-0756 (Tip: They also provide online reservations directly from Sammy’s site.)

 Surfing Lessons at Typhoon Lagoon

 If you’ve always thought that catching a wave was limited to California Dreaming, think again!
-Walt Disney World is home to the world’s second largest wave pool, and where there are ‘guaranteed’ waves, there is a perfect opportunity to learn how to surf!
+Walt Disney World is home to the world’s second-largest wave pool, and where there are ‘guaranteed’ waves, there is a perfect opportunity to learn how to surf!
 Your private instructors are waiting for you at Typhoon Lagoon!

-The Craig Carroll’s Cocoa Beach Surfing School has designed a 2 ½ hour program that will have you in the water and on the board in no time.
-After 30 minutes of land instruction with two instructors, you’ll spend a full two hours in the water catching waves on soft-side board provided by the school.
+Craig Carroll’s Cocoa Beach Surfing School has designed a 2 ½ hour program that will have you in the water and on the board in no time.
+After 30 minutes of land instruction with two instructors, you’ll spend a full two hours in the water catching waves on a soft-side board provided by the school.
 (Dude!
 You must use Disney-approved boards.
 Leave your own at home, cha?)

 The class is limited to 13 guests so you are ensured personal coaching!
 Also, spectators are welcome, so bring the whole ‘fam with you if they want to take photos.
 I’m sure they’ll be memorable — what do you think? ;>)

 Classes are offered Monday, Tuesday, and Friday mornings only from 6:30 to 9 a.m.
 Are you visiting during a cooler time of year?
 No worries, dude!
 The wave pool is heated from 80 to 84 degrees.
 The cost is $135.00 per guest (tax included).
 You don’t need previous surfing experience, but you do need to be a strong swimmer and at least 8 years old.
-Also, know that this price does not include an all-day admission to Typhoon Lagoon – the staff will politely walk you to the exit and make sure that you leave the park at the end of class. :>( Don’t forget that you pay for your class when you arrive there.
-Cash, credit card and room charge are all accepted.
+Also, know that this price does not include all-day admission to Typhoon Lagoon – the staff will politely walk you to the exit and make sure that you leave the park at the end of class. :>( Don’t forget that you pay for your class when you arrive there.
+Cash, credit card, and room charge are all accepted.

 Guests will need to provide their own transportation to Typhoon Lagoon in the morning, but there will be buses operating after the class to return guests to their resorts or the theme parks.
 Taxis are available by calling 407-699-9999.
 Reservations can be booked up to 90 days in advance by calling 407-WDW-PLAY (939-7529).
 This is a must since the class size is, thankfully, so-o-o small, and it’s only offered three times per week.